Kim2091/helpful-scripts/Extract Video Frames/README.md

 *Written by ChatGPT*

 This script extracts frames from a given input video and saves them as images in a specified output folder.
+This was tested with videos in various formats, although it may not support more obscure formats or codecs.

 Features:
 * FPS Setting